Andrew Giles

 Andrew James Giles (born 31 July 1973) is an Australian politician.
 He has been a Labor member of the Australian House of Representatives since September 2013, representing the Division of Scullin, Victoria.
-He is currently the Minister for Immigration, Citizenship and Multicultural Affairs.
+He is currently the Minister for Skills and Training in the Albanese ministry.
 Giles joined the ALP when he was eighteen, and – prior to his election to Parliament – worked as a principal lawyer at Slater and Gordon in Melbourne, practising in employment law.

-Giles previously served as Shadow Assistant Minister for Schools between 2016–2019, and Shadow Minister for Multicultural Affairs and Shadow Minister for Cities and Urban Infrastructure from 2019–2022.
+Giles previously served as Shadow Assistant Minister for Schools between 2016 and 2019, and Shadow Minister for Multicultural Affairs and Shadow Minister for Cities and Urban Infrastructure from 2019 to 2022.

 Giles also previously served as one of the two federal parliamentary convenors of the Labor Left faction, along with Pat Conroy.

 Early life and education

 Giles was born in Melbourne on 31 July 1973.
 His mother was born in the United Kingdom, making him a British citizen by descent; he renounced his dual citizenship before standing for parliament in 2013.
 Giles attended high school at Scotch College, Melbourne.
 Giles has a Bachelor of Arts and Laws from the University of Melbourne.
 Before entering parliament, he was a principal solicitor for Slater and Gordon and as a senior associate at Holding Redlich lawyers and consultants.
 He acted as a solicitor for refugees stranded aboard the MV Tampa.
 Giles also worked as a senior advisor for the Bracks and Brumby Governments in Victoria.
 He was secretary of the Socialist Left in Victoria.